GGWPVV/microservice-test-bench/README.md

 For detailed setup instructions, please refer to the [lde/README.md](lde/README.md) file.

-### Key Features of LDE

-- Easy creation, starting, and stopping of Kubernetes clusters locally.
-- Simple mechanism to delete clusters when they are no longer needed.

 ## Setting Up Your Integrated Development Environment (IDE)
 ### VSCode